jstraub/dpMM/README.md

 ### Dependencies

-This code depends on the following other libraries and was tested under Ubuntu 14.04.
+This code depends on the following other libraries: Eigen3, Boost, CUDA.
+Optionally OpenMP.

+It has been tested under Ubuntu 14.04 with:
 - Eigen3 (3.0.5)
 - Boost (1.52)
 - CUDA (6.5)

-Optional
+It has been tested under Windows 7 with:
+- Visual Studio 2012
+- Eigen3 (3.2.3)
+- Boost (1.57)
-- OpenMP
+- CUDA (6.5)

 ### Getting Started
 Get started quickly by looking at `python/dpmmSampler.py`.
 It simply loads a